 Tea in the early 18th Century was expensive and was drunk in the famous pleasure gardens in London like Vauxhall and Ranelagh.
 Early tea caddies were small and made in precious materials such as silver, shagreen or tortoiseshell which reflected the valuable contents within.
 All caddies carried locks on them and it was typical in the 18th century for the lady of the house to keep the caddy key on her chatelaine around her waist.
 This meant the servant and butler of the house would not be tempted to try such a precious commodity.
 It was usual for the tea ceremony, with all the delicate Chinese porcelain tea wares, to be performed when the ladies retired after dinner to take tea in the drawing room.

-Tea caddies by 1780 began to be made in mahogany and were often Satinwood cross banded.
-They began to become larger from 1784 when William Pitt’s Commutation Act removed most of the hated tea tax.
+Tea caddies by 1780 began to be made in mahogany and were often Satinwood cross-banded.
+They began to become larger in 1784 when William Pitt’s Commutation Act removed most of the hated tea tax.
 An emergent middle class could start to take tea for the first time as the average price of tea dropped by three shillings a pound.
-Tea was just beginning to become a national drink and more people could try the taste of Chinese Bohea, Green or Hyson tea.
+Tea was just beginning to become a national drink and more people could try the taste of Chinese Bohea, Green, or Hyson tea.

 This short insight into the history of tea drinking was an important catalyst in the 18th Century in creating the polite society of which the period was remembered for.
 A French visitor to these isles noted in 1781, “The greatest mark of civility and welcome they can show you, is to invite you to drink tea with them.”